-Kauai gained the moniker ‘The Garden Isle’ for its unparalleled natural beauty, predominantly covered by mountain ranges, rainforests, enveloped by its fair share of white sand coast lines.
+Kauai gained the moniker ‘The Garden Isle’ for its unparalleled natural beauty.
+Mountain ranges, rain forests with its fair share of white sand coast lines cover Kauai.

 More than its magnificent beaches, cliffs, and natural parks, Kauai has a lot more to offer.
 If you are the kind of tourist or traveler that craves to stay away from large crowds and flocks of vacationers, here are some of the hidden gems you should definitely visit when in Kauai: